OUR COVID-19 RESPONSE

 Provides aid for unmet needs such as co-pays, medical supplies and prescription assistance

-Support in buying PPE and increased cleaning costs due to COVID-19
+Support in buying PPE and increased cleaning costs due to COVID-19, as well as marketing of mental health resources during the pandemic

 PPE for volunteers to continue providing support for incarcerated individuals transitioning out of jail